evan-gora/evan-gora/README.md

 # 💫 About Me:

+I am a junior Computer Science student at Miami University with a passion for exploring new technologies and learning as much as I can.

 🔭 I’m currently working on:
    Django application with Bootstrap for Premier League Data
    Increasing the accuracy of CIFAR10 Neural Network<br>